TomBermingham/blockchain-browser/README.md

 # Blockchain Browser
 https://tombermingham.github.io/blockchain-browser/
+Note: the test network is not 100% reliable, refresh the page if you get an error.

 ### Intro
 The web started with documents and hyperlinks.
 You could use a browser to explore.
 This is missing in Web3.